-Both sexes: Very variable in colour.
+Both sexes: A large species with a variable amount of red colour.
 Normally red-belted but if the abdomen is entirely black then so are the legs.
 Best determined by genitalia.

 Status: Local but often abundant